ckriewall/mongoose-existing-collection/README.md

 ## TL;DR

-- Q: I have a bunch of data in a Mongo collection.
+- Q: I have data in a Mongo collection.
 How can I connect Mongoose to that existing data?
-- A: Use the third parameter of mongoose.model to identify the populated collection.
+- A: Use the third parameter of `mongoose.model` to identify the populated collection.

   `const Movie = mongoose.model('Movie', new Schema({}), 'movies')`